Pentatonic Scale Guitar Lesson

 “Hardly anything in Debussy’s work is obviously indebted to a predecessor.
 The hunt for influences on him is a favorite game of musicologists because it is so perverse”

-For aspiring guitarists, in many cases, it is one of the first things we learn on the instrument and for some, the only scale from which to draw improvisations or lead guitar lines.
+For aspiring guitarists, in many cases, it is one of the first things we learn on the instrument.
+For some guitarists, it’s the only scale from which to draw improvisations or lead guitar lines despite the many other choices out there.

 As you may have guessed the Pentatonic scale is a five note scale originating from the Ancient Greek word “Pente” meaning literally –FIVE.
 The scale having only 5 notes is exactly what gives it its distinct sound.